The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/durham-nc-3724-mayfair-st.md

 latitudeLongitude = ["35.96749237","-78.95366668"]
 +++

 ***3724 Mayfair St, Store #380*** is a Chuck E. Cheese location in Durham, North Carolina.
-The store opened on March 7, 1994, with a {{< wiki-link "1-Stage" >}}.
+The store opened on March 7, 1994, with a [1-Stage].
 It is the last Mini Unit variant of the 1-stage, and also the last location to have a full exterior with original 90s checkers.
-It is also the last CEC location in the [Triangle](https://en.wikipedia.org/wiki/Research_Triangle) to have animatronics, after the {{< wiki-link "Raleigh, NC (3501-131 Capital Blvd)" >}} location in Raleigh removed their {{< wiki-link "Concept Unification Stage" >}} for the {{< wiki-link "CEC 2.0 Remodel Program" >}} on August 31, 2022.
+It is also the last CEC location in the [Triangle](https://en.wikipedia.org/wiki/Research_Triangle) to have animatronics, after the [Raleigh, NC (3501-131 Capital Blvd)] location in Raleigh removed their [Concept Unification Stage] for the [CEC 2.0 Remodel Program] on August 31, 2022.

 ## History

-Durham opened on March 7, 1994, as one of two North Carolina locations with a Cyberamic Munch's Make-Believe Band Stage (the other was {{< wiki-link "Charlotte, NC (5612 Albemarle Rd)" >}} which opened in November 1991 with a Road Stage).
-They opened with the now unique prototype version of the 1-Stage called the Mini Unit, which is smaller than the average 1-Stage, and has a unique ceiling valance, only installed in {{< wiki-link "Waldorf, MD (2928 Festival Way)" >}} {{< wiki-link "Columbus, OH (3631 Soldano Blvd)" >}} {{< wiki-link "Lancaster, CA (44650 Valley Central Way)" >}} {{< wiki-link "El Paso, TX (710 Sunland Park Dr)" >}} between 1992 and 1994 as a test stage for smaller stores.
+Durham opened on March 7, 1994, as one of two North Carolina locations with a Cyberamic Munch's Make-Believe Band Stage (the other was [Charlotte, NC (5612 Albemarle Rd)] which opened in November 1991 with a Road Stage).
+They opened with the now unique prototype version of the 1-Stage called the Mini Unit, which is smaller than the average 1-Stage, and has a unique ceiling valance, only installed in [Waldorf, MD (2928 Festival Way)] [Columbus, OH (3631 Soldano Blvd)] [Lancaster, CA (44650 Valley Central Way)] [El Paso, TX (710 Sunland Park Dr)] between 1992 and 1994 as a test stage for smaller stores.
 Durham is the last Cyberamic show in the Carolinas, and the entire Southeast region as a whole.

 ### Opening